Pearl: Natural pearls

 Natural pearls are nearly 100% calcium carbonate and conchiolin.
 It is thought that natural pearls form under a set of accidental conditions when a microscopic intruder or parasite enters a bivalve mollusk and settles inside the shell.
 The mollusk, irritated by the intruder, forms a pearl sac of external mantle tissue cells and secretes the calcium carbonate and conchiolin to cover the irritant.
 This secretion process is repeated many times, thus producing a pearl.
 Natural pearls come in many shapes, with perfectly round ones being comparatively rare.

 Typically, the build-up of a natural pearl consists of a brown central zone formed by columnar calcium carbonate (usually calcite, sometimes columnar aragonite) and a yellowish to white outer zone consisting of nacre (tabular aragonite).
 In a pearl cross-section such as the diagram, these two different materials can be seen.
 The presence of columnar calcium carbonate rich in organic material indicates juvenile mantle tissue that formed during the early stage of pearl development.
 Displaced living cells with a well-defined task may continue to perform their function in their new location, often resulting in a cyst.
 Such displacement may occur via an injury.
 The fragile rim of the shell is exposed and is prone to damage and injury.
 Crabs, other predators and parasites such as worm larvae may produce traumatic attacks and cause injuries in which some external mantle tissue cells are disconnected from their layer.
 Embedded in the conjunctive tissue of the mantle, these cells may survive and form a small pocket in which they continue to secrete calcium carbonate, their natural product.
-The pocket is called a pearl sac, and grows with time by cell division.
-The juvenile mantle tissue cells, according to their stage of growth, secrete columnar calcium carbonate from pearl sac's inner surface.
+The pocket is called a pearl sac and grows with time by cell division.
+The juvenile mantle tissue cells, according to their stage of growth, secrete columnar calcium carbonate from the pearl sac's inner surface.
 In time, the pearl sac's external mantle cells proceed to the formation of tabular aragonite.
 When the transition to nacre secretion occurs, the brown pebble becomes covered with a nacreous coating.
-During this process, the pearl sac seems to travel into the shell; however, the sac actually stays in its original relative position the mantle tissue while the shell itself grows.
-After a couple of years, a pearl forms and the shell may be found by a lucky pearl fisher.
+During this process, the pearl sac seems to travel into the shell; however, the sac actually stays in its original relative position in the mantle tissue while the shell itself grows.
+After a couple of years, a pearl forms, and the shell may be found by a lucky pearl fisher.